Here Are 20 Quick Ways To Memorize Faster For A Test

-Intensive reading is the type of study approach you use when you study for an exam, test or an interview.
-Generally, it is a more serious form of reading and it often takes time for information you are studying to stick in your mind.
+Intensive reading is the type of study approach you use when you study for an exam, test or interview.
+Generally, it is a more serious form of reading and it often takes time for the information you are studying to stick in your mind.

 Whereas extensive reading is a lighter approach, it is often the case when you read novels or random books during your spare time.

 You would notice that you can recall almost every event or word in that novel, unlike when you study intensively.
 When you let your imagination go wild while you study, you are practically storing information in your brain in a more unique manner.

 Read 10 mind-blowing ways to achieve your educational goals